 The Digital Divide: Resource Roundup

-The "digital divide" is still a critical issue in education and beyond, and is even more complex than it was a decade ago.
-Here's a roundup of resources and organizations to help educators understand both the history and the new landscape of the digital divide.
+The "digital divide" is still a critical issue in education and beyond.
+Here's a roundup of resources and organizations to help educators understand the changing landscape and find information about supporting all learners to develop digital and media literacy.
+(Updated 1/2014)

 Resources by Topic: